mikiec84/Office-Add-in-UX-Design-Patterns/README.md

 * The files are produced at 200% size to accommodate high resolution screens.
 * All pattern files contain simplified versions of the Office applications in the background.
 Refer to the helpful add-in templates for more accurate backgrounds.
 * When designing with these assets please keep the following in mind:
- * Copy Add-in UI from a pattern file and place into the Office Add-in template of your choice.
+ * Copy the add-in UI from a pattern file and place into the Office Add-in template of your choice.
  * Icon assets have been converted to outlines and reproduced at 200% to match
  * Font sizes similarly produced at 200%: 11pt = 22pt
- * To open, edit and design with these templates, we assume you have a the Segoe UI font.
+ * To open, edit and design with these templates, we assume you have a  Segoe UI font.
- * Some files contained linked files.
-These references are contained in a folder named "Embedded Backgrounds"
+ * Some files contain linked files from the folder called "Embedded Backgrounds".
  * Some common elements used across files have been created as symbols.
-These are contained in the "Embedded Symbols" folder.
+These can be found in the "Embedded Symbols" folder.

 ##Learn more
 * [Best practices for developing Office Add-ins](https://msdn.microsoft.com/EN-US/library/office/mt590883.aspx).